What is TLS secured communication?

 TLS enables network communications security by addressing three major elements that define a secure connection, namely:

-Privacy: Every secure connection through TLS starts with a TLS handshake, where the client and server involved in the communication establish the secure keys that they’re going to use.
+Privacy: Every TLS secured connection starts with a TLS handshake, where the client and server involved in the communication establish the secure keys that they’re going to use.
 These keys are then used to encrypt and decode the data transfers during that session.
 In theory, this guarantees that only the parties which have the secure keys can understand what’s being communicated, thus avoiding ‘man-in-the-middle’ attacks and message tampering.

-Authentication: For many communications through TLS, such as that between a web application and server, authentication is only required on the part of the server.
+Authentication: For many TLS secured communications, such as that between a web application and server, authentication is only required on the part of the server.
 This means that during the TLS handshake, a secure certificate is supplied from the server-side, which authenticates its identity.
 Basically, it tells the client that the server is who it says it is.

-In this respect, TLS delivers a relatively safe and effective method for encrypting data and assuring the identities of the two communicating parties.
+In this respect, TLS delivers a relatively effective and secure communication protocol for encrypting data and assuring the identities of the two communicating parties.
 The use of a standardized security protocol means that all web servers and clients that communicate through it are on the same page.
-All communication goes through a single designated secure channel, port 443, while the TLS protocol also specifies the exact certificate that is required for authentication.
+All TLS secured communication goes through a single designated channel, port 443, while the TLS secure communication protocol also specifies the exact certificate that is required for authentication.

 For this reason, virtually all web browsers use TLS, speeding up the process of necessary TLS handshakes and the transfer of data.
 For example, Google, through both its Chrome browser and the algorithm it uses for search results, has pushed websites to adopt https as standard, using TLS to create a more secure environment for all online.
-The question becomes how to establish the most secure TLS implementation.
+A major question in the field has thus become how to establish the most secure TLS implementation?

 Vulnerabilities and How to Ensure a Secure TLS Implementation